eocdb/ocdb-docs/docs/source/ocdb-api-cli.md

 ## Search Database with find_datasets()

-After login (see chapter "User Management" below), the method 'find_datasets' allows querying the Database for several information, using different keywords:
+After login (see chapter "User Management" below), the method 'find_datasets' allows querying the Database for multiple dataset characteristics, using different keywords:

 - __expr__: looks for any files containing any of the words passed.
 Also, Lucene syntax can be used (See below for more details)
 - __region__: looks for files containing measurements collected in the polygon defined by specified coordinates (format: "[West],[South],[East],[North]")
-- __start_time__: looks for any files containing measurement collected later than the selected date (format: "2016-07-01")
+- __start_time__: looks for any files containing measurement collected later than the selected date (format: "20160701")
-- __end_time__: looks for any files containing measurement collected earlier than the selected date (format: "2019-07-01")
+- __end_time__: looks for any files containing measurement collected earlier than the selected date (format: "20190701")
 - __wdepth__: looks for any files containing measurements collected within the defined range of water (bottom) depth (format:"[[min_depth],[max_depth]]")
 - __mtype__: filters radiometric data depending on wavelength option.
 Could be 'all', 'multispectral' or 'hyperspectral'
 - __shallow__: set to 'yes' to include also measurements indicated as done in shallow waters by the PIs (Default is 'no')